agrbin/snapscale-article/README.md

 The detection latency is ~15 seconds, mostly because I optimized serving to be price efficient (free).

 ## Conclusion

+### ML comes last

+Don't start your idea pitches with "We will use ML to do XYZ", just say "We will do XYZ".

+Even if ML will be a backbone tool in your solution the engineering is still dominated by all other (less sexy) tasks:

+- building infrastructure for collecting the data
+- implementing evaluation frameworks
+- implementing debugging tools
+- data transformation pipelines

+My opinion is that great engineering practices can be shown in any engineering challenge.
+The sexiness or non-sexiness is fake.

 ### The state of Object Detection support